tzhou3/CMSC425_Final_Project/README.md

 # CMSC425_Final_Project
 Glacial

+To view a video demo of the game, visit: https://www.youtube.com/watch?v=PKfQ3etkWq0

 Corbett Blair, Elie Long, Hayden Williams, Tim Zhou

 In Glacial, you are an eskimo trapped on a snowy island.
 Your objective?
 Explore the mountainous terrain and ruins, find and collect all 4 components of your sled, and make the big jump off the island to reunite with your friend.